Isendoum/companycatalogue/README.md

       returns xml of employee with empId
  #####get "/search/" request params (firstName,lastName)
-      returns xml list of employees with match firstName and lastName or any of them if one is empty returns all employees if both params are empty
+      returns xml list of employees with match firstName and lastName or any of them if one is empty returns all employees if both params are empty strings